 What You Need to Raise a Bilingual Child

 Raising bilingual children comes with many well known benefits, and for parents it can be very rewarding, however it isn’t always as easy as some may think.
-Children don’t magically become bilingual overnight.
+One thing to remember, is that children don’t magically become bilingual overnight.

 Right from the start it takes a lot of effort and there are various challenges to overcome along the way.